 The income approach to value or rent multipliers are currently not a reliable indicator of value for residential mass appraisal reports unless rents are specified.
 Databases or data sources for income producing residential properties are not available in the Childress County area.
+Childress CAD is in the process of gathering income information and some commercial income producing properties and residential rental properties are valued using the income approach, normally with the cooperation of the owner/agent.
 Therefore, the income approach to value is not used in the residential mass appraisal report but is used for other types of properties.